DOES SIZE REALLY MATTER?

 Speed is also important.
 Mechanical removal of the water is much faster.
 When

 DEFINING A HIGH SPEED WASHER

-ADC offers all their models in dual single or three phase owner selectable versions, including the 60LB model.
+Most offer their models in dual single or three phase owner selectable versions, including

 THE REAL SIZE OF A FRONT LOAD WASHER